Illia Yakovenko / Ілля Яковенко

-I’m an artist and a citizen cultural ambassador from Ukraine.
+I’m an artist and a citizen cultural ambassador from Ukraine in Portland.
 I’ve received a Fulbright scholarship and currently pursue a graduate degree in Art and Social Practice at Portland State University.
-On this page, I share the cultural exchange activities I engage in during my stay in the United States .
+On this page, I share my cultural exchange activities in the United States.

 Ukraine has become widely present in the American media and political discourse since the Maidan Revolution followed by the Russian intervention, and the recent impeachment inquiry.
 But how well do people in the United States know about Ukraine, about its history, politics, art, and culture?
 People often ask me about the food we eat in Ukraine but rarely about the Maidan Revolution or political issues Ukrainian artists, or society, are dealing with in their work or everyday life.
 Currently Ukraine is facing Russian intervention, war, other global and domestic challenges and is desperately in need of being supported as an independent country with its own political agency and representation.

 Ukraine was always hard to grasp, define, subject or subjugate, and it often served as a destabilizing factor for the imperialist politics of Russia and the Soviet Union undermining it from the inside.
 Sometimes it is even challenging for Ukrainians to define their own identity and find a consensus on what their country should be like.
 But instead of seeing it as a negative factor, I propose to recognize it as an endless horizon of possibilities consisting of constantly changing identities and openness to social diversity and inclusion that is foundational for a sustainable democracy.